rust-random/rand/README.md

 ### Versions

-The `rand` crate has been at version `0.3` since March 2015.
-If you wish to avoid all breaking changes you may wish to stick with this version.

 Version `0.4`was released in December 2017.
 It contains almost no breaking changes since the `0.3` series, but nevertheless contains some significant new code, including a new "external" entropy source (`JitterRng`) and `no_std`